 Where We Stayed:

 The first half of our stay in Provence was in Oppède, and it turned out to be a great home base to explore the places below.
 Funny enough, I chose Oppède because it was close by a famous lavender field at Senanque Abbey, but we ended up skipping it after hearing it was filled with tour buses!
 Instead we opted to visit all the nearby hilltop towns and local lavender fields, which were relatively quiet.
 I loved staying in an Airbnb here since there are plenty of affordable houses in the region, many of which have pools.
 Here is the Airbnb we stayed in (one of the few in the region with A/C).
-I have my eye on this one for the next time around, but I’m also tempted to stay a bit further away from the lavender fields, but gorgeous) if you’re looking for group accommodation in the area.
-This B&B is also a great option if you’re traveling as a couple.
-Click here for $40 off your first Airbnb stay.
+I have my eye on this one for the next time around, but I’m also tempted to stay a bit further away from the lavender fields just so I can sleep on the grounds of this 16th century castle!
+More of my favorites below (and click here for $40 off your first Airbnb stay):